-\textit{Introduction.---} Bell inequalities are perhaps the most paradigmatic idea in quantum foundations.
-They were introduced in \cite{Bell} as a way to make an experimental prediction which would distinguish quantum mechanics from a local realistic theory (like classical physics).
+\textit{Introduction.} Bell inequalities belong to the most paradigmatic ideas in quantum foundations, introduced in \cite{Bell} as a means to distinguish quantum mechanics from local realistic theories (like classical physics).
 Since then, extensive efforts have been dedicated to their study, ultimately leading to experimental verification that quantum systems do not exhibit local realistic behaviour \cite{Loophole1, Loophole2, Loophole3}.
-The typical scenario for a Bell experiment is a situation in which two causally separated parties, Alice and Bob, receive a distributed quantum state, and then perform some local measurements on it.
-The result of the experiment is a collection of conditional probability distributions $\{p(a,b|x,y)\}$, which we refer to as correlations.
-A Bell inequality defined in terms of a linear functional of the probabilities $p(a,b|x,y)$, can be thought of as a way to organize the correlations of the obtained experiment into a single number.
+The typical scenario for a Bell experiment concerns two causally separated parties, Alice and Bob who share a distributed quantum state and perform local measurements on it.
+The result of the experiment is a collection of conditional probability distributions $\{p(a,b|x,y)\}$, referred to as correlations.
+A Bell inequality defined via a linear functional of these probabilities, provides a way to organize the correlations of the obtained experiment into a single number.
 One then compares the possible values this functional can achieve in different theories (typically, quantum mechanics and classical physics).
-If there is a difference, then one speaks of a gap between the theories.
-In general, a larger gap enables greater confidence in differentiating two theories in physical experiments \cite{AQ21}.
+If there is a difference, then one refers to a gap between the theories.
+Generally, the magnitude of this gap quantifies how well one theory approximates the other—for instance, how accurately local realistic correlations can approximate quantum correlations.
+Moreover, a larger gap enables greater confidence in experimentally distinguishing between the two theories \cite{AQ21}.